minecraft-dev/MinecraftDev/readme.md

 This plugin is available on the [JetBrains IntelliJ plugin repository](https://plugins.jetbrains.com/plugin/8327).

 Because of this, you can install the plugin through IntelliJ's internal plugin browser.
-Navigate to `File -> Settings -> Plugins` and click the `Browser Repositories...` button at the bottom of the window.
-In the search box, simply search for `Minecraft` and this plugin will be the only result it shows.
+Navigate to `File -> Settings -> Plugins` and click the `Browse Repositories...` button at the bottom of the window.
+In the search box, simply search for `Minecraft` and this plugin will be the first result it shows.
 You can install it from there and restart IntelliJ to activate the plugin.

 Building